AgileSpirit/JRocket/README.md

 JRocket
 =======

-JRocket is a full-stack webapp bootstrapper, based on a Java / Spring back-end and an AngularJS / Foundation5 front-end.
+JRocket is a full-stack bootstrapping webapp, based on a Java / Spring for back-end and an AngularJS / Bootstrap for front-end.

 Use cases
 ---------